 If you want to secure your website and keep it functioning, promptly applying updates is essential.
 Every week, you should check in to see if there are any updates for the WordPress core, plugins, or themes.

-Wordpress Updates Wordpress Website Maintenance: A 16-Step Checklist Of Crucial Tasks 1
+wordpress updates WordPress Website Maintenance: A 16-Step Checklist of Crucial Tasks 1

 If there are updates, you should promptly apply them.
 If you’re worried about compatibility issues, you can test updates on a staging site before applying them to your live website.
 Or, you can put your site into maintenance mode while you apply updates.